Mitch Evans is a racing driver from New Zealand who currently competes with Jaguar Racing in the FIA Formula E Championship.

 The season of 2016 was Mitch’s last in the series and he spent it with Campos Racing.
 The only victory, as well as the only podium finish that year, was in the Feature race at Red Bull Ring.
 Drop to the 12th place in the standings was a significant step backward but Mitch already had a new engagement.

-Since 2016-2017 Evans is the driver of the newly-formed Formula E team – Jaguar Racing.
+Since 2016, Evans is the driver of the newly-formed Formula E team – Jaguar Racing.
 A technical issue brought Evans’ Formula E debut in Hong Kong to a premature end, but later in the season the results improved.
 He scored points in four occasions, finishing best in the fourth place in Mexico City and ending the 2016-2017 season 14th in the points.

 Apart from his duties in various Formula racing championships, Evans tasted some endurance racing.
 In 2015 he debuted at Le Mans 24 Hours, driving a Jota Sport’s LMP2 Gibson-Nissan alongside Simon Dolan and Oliver Turvey.
 They finished 2nd in the class and 10th overall.

 In the following season, Evans appeared in the season-opening race of the European Le Mans Series at Silverstone, driving the SMP Racing’s LMP2 Nissan and finished 5th, together with Antonio Giovinazzi and Sean Gelael.

 Another interesting fact is that Evans’ career has been backed financially by entrepreneur Colin Giltrap who also helped some other drivers from New Zealand, including Brendon Hartley and Scott Dixon.